 Essential Project Elements Eligibility Requirements Performance Metrics Engagement- Activities that locate, identify, and build relationships with unsheltered homeless people for the purpose of providing immediate support.
 Should occur within and outside of business hours.
 Assessment- Complete, at minimum, a VI-SPDAT or F-VI-SPDAT with all participants Navigation- Assist homeless households to enroll in services and link to housing.
 Case Management- Arrange, coordinate, and monitor the delivery of individualized services.
 Service plans should be participant- and housing-centered, and emphasize participant choice.
 Coordination- Coordinate with other outreach teams to avoid duplication of services and optimize coverage.
-Category 1 of the HEARTH Act homeless definition The extent to which persons who exit homelessness to permanent housing return to homelessness This measures participants who exited SO to a permanent housing destination in the date range two years prior to the report date range.
+Category 1 of the homeless definition in Appendix A of this document Output Description: Output Descr The extent to which persons who exit homelessness to permanent housing return to homelessness This measures participants who exited SO to a permanent housing destination in the date range two years prior to the report date range.
 Successful placements from SO to a permanent housing destination, including some exits to temporary and institutional settings Percent of total engagements that are with chronically homeless/highly vulnerable individuals Participants who successfully move into emergency shelter, transitional housing, or permanent housing within 30 days after SO enrollment